StackVista/stackstate-docs/setup/agent/advanced-agent-configuration.md

 ## Disable Agent features

-Certain features of the Agent can optionally be turned off if they are not needed.
+Certain features of the Agent can optionally be turned off if they're not needed.

 {% tabs %}
 {% tab title="Docker, Kubernetes, OpenShift" %}